bpython/bpython/doc/sphinx/source/configuration-options.rst

 ^^^^^^^^^^^
 Default: F9

 Shows the last output in the systems $PAGER.
+Only works in bpython-curses.

 left
 ^^^^